 In-App Automation Conditions

-When using the In-App Automation workflow your targeting options are listed as as predefined conditions for displaying the message:
+When using the In-App Automation composer your targeting options are listed as as predefined conditions for displaying the message:

 - App Version

 When you target passes, you select an audience of passes, not passholders.
 Passes are targeted via tags only.

 Mobile wallet passes are distributed as URLs.
 After you generate the URLs, you can then distribute the passes via the method of your choosing.
 If you choose to include the URL with a message via Airship, you will select your audience as described for messaging.

 The only other time you need to consider the pass audience is when you want to apply template design changes to Apple Wallet passes that have already been distributed.
 This is handled by the Publish feature.

 As explained in Intro to Data, the engagement data that Airship provides is specific to mobile apps and websites that have installed our SDK.
 This is the source of client-side data used for targeting.